Lectoraat-DB-S/labcontrol/README.md

 3. Navigate to the labcontrol python script folder.
 Assuming same clone folder as before, just navigate to C:\github\labcontrol\src\labcontrol-python

 ### Visual Studio Code
+1. Assumption: a valid Python interpreter has been installed.
-1. Install the Microsoft Python extension first.
+2. Install the 'Microsoft Python" extension .
 See: https://marketplace.visualstudio.com/items?itemName=ms-python.python
+3. Install the 'Python Auto Venv' extension.
+Add the folder of your virtual environment in the VSC settings.
-2. Open the C:\github\labcontrol\src\labcontrol-python folder in Visual Studio Code.
+4. Open the C:\github\labcontrol\src\labcontrol-python folder in Visual Studio Code.
-3. Select the proper virtual environment through pressing the Pyhton-icon on the left in de VSCode main screen.
+5. Select the proper virtual environment through pressing the Pyhton-icon on the left in de VSCode main screen.

 Documentation